Header image courtesy of EvergreenPlanet (via Shutterstock)

 There is a parallel bathing ritual where worshippers pour water over senior Buddhist monks, who then conduct sermons and bless those who attended the ritual.
 This act of pouring water over something or someone is seen as an act of purification, with the aim being to wash away one’s sins and undesirable luck prior to a new year.
 Thai Buddhists will also visit the temples to build sand chedi (เจดีย์), which are sandcastles that resemble a Buddhist temple.

 Aside from cleansing in preparation for the new year, the Thai also perform acts of merit building or merit offering.
 On top of starting the year with cleansing rituals, they will conduct acts of service and giving, such as giving offerings to the temples and providing sand for construction and repair, as well as releasing birds, fish, buffaloes, cows, and more.

 Fun fact: As part of merit-making activities, temples will hold fairs, in which the Thai public can play games, with money raised from games being reallocated to temple maintenance and support.

 The Cambodian New Year, Chaul Chnam Thmey (បុណ្យចូលឆ្នាំថ្មី), is a festival that marks the start of a new year and is based on the sun entering the sign of Aries.
 For the farming industry, it is the short window prior to the onset of the rainy season and thus, a time for farmers to rest and enjoy the “literal” fruits of their labour.

 Chaul Chnam Thmey is divided into three days of festivities, reflecting different traditions and values in Cambodian culture.
 Moha Songkran, the first day, is the day that heavenly angels created the world, according to Cambodian beliefs.
-In order to honour and welcome the angels, families will do a deep clean of their homes and fill them with lit candles to create a fresh, warm, and inviting space.
+In order to honour and welcome the angels, families will do a deep cleaning of their homes and fill them with lit candles to create a fresh, warm, and inviting space.
 Families also pay their respect to Buddha by burning incense at shrines and performing three deep bows (kneeling, bowing, and prostrating).
 Cambodians will also perform a type of ritual bathing by washing their faces, chest, and feet with holy water in the morning, afternoon, and night, respectively.